SAP-samples/teched2025-XP264/exercises/ex1/README.md

 </table>

+Optional practice:
-👉 In order to subscribe or to retrieve an existing subscription for your session user (xp264-0xx) run the following github action:
+- 👉 In order to subscribe or to retrieve an existing subscription for your session user (xp264-0xx) run the following github action:

 | Run Subscription workflow |
 | -------- |